It's imperative for dog owners to know how to read dog food labels.

 Keep these things in mind, and do your own research on the manufacturer and the dog food company before making your purchase.

-It's a little work at first, but once you find a few suitable brands of dog food to feed your pet, you won't have to be doing this every single time you buy his kibble.
+It's a little work at first, but once you find a few suitable brands of dog food to feed your pet, you won't have to do this every single time you buy his kibble.

-As I mention in my video, you can't compare protein and fat levels between different types of dog food without knowing how to convert the listing on the dog food label into the amount of nutrients contained in the dry matter.
+As I mentioned in my video, you can't compare protein and fat levels between different types of dog food without knowing how to convert the listing on the dog food label into the number of nutrients contained in the dry matter.

 The two most popular types of dog food are wet/canned dog food and dry kibble.